Nasal packing

 Nasal Packing

-After a nose injury or surgery, gauze is sometimes packed high up into the nose.
-It soaks up fluids that drain from the nose, such as blood.
-The doctor may change the gauze.
-Or the doctor may leave it in place for a few days.
+After a nose injury or surgery, gauze is packed high up into the nose to stop the bleeding.
+Your doctor will remove the packing after it has been in place for a few days.

-Your face may look puffy.
-The skin near your eyes may be bruised.
-This may last for many days, but it will fade over time.
+Your child's face may look puffy.
+And the skin near your child's eyes may be bruised.
+This may last for many days.
+But it will fade over time.

 Call your doctor now or seek immediate medical care if:

-• You have a new or worse fever.
+• Your child has a new or worse fever.

-• You have new or worse redness, swelling, or pain.
+• Your child has new or worse redness, swelling, or pain.

-• You have bleeding through the nasal packing that is not slowing.
+• Your child has bleeding through the nasal packing that is not slowing.

-How can you care for yourself when you have nasal packing?
+How can you care for your child who has nasal packing?

 Activity